4:17pm Friday, brutal email

 Imagine using an app for 1 year and then being ask to pay $189?

 We get it.
 A talking journal that lives on your phone is a low-stakes contract.
-An agent that drafts your email, edits your Notion, and reads your calendar is a different deal. heylife earns it the only way that's real: scoped, revocable access per integration.
-Every action is reviewable before it ships.
-You can pause any agent in one tap.
+A thinking partner that reads your calendar, your inbox, and your health so the voices in the room are grounded is a different deal. heylife earns it the only way that's real: scoped, revocable access per integration, all read-only.
+You see what context the panel had on every moment.
 Nothing in your bucket memory is sold, scraped, or used to train models for anyone else.

 Full details, in plain English, on the privacy page.

 Yes, but it's a different shape.
-Kin is built to talk things through, like a journal with a voice. heylife is built to act on the things you talk through.
-If what you wanted from Kin was a thing that actually moves your week forward, heylife is the apps-like-Kin answer.
+Kin is built to talk things through with one voice, like a journal that listens. heylife is built around moments of decision and brings a panel of voices that disagree on purpose.
+If what you wanted from Kin was honest takes from more than one perspective, heylife is the apps-like-Kin answer.

-Access is scoped per integration and revocable any time.
-Every action is reviewable before it goes out, and any agent can be paused in one tap.
-Your bucket memory (the stuff that makes the plan personal) is yours, not training data.
+Access is scoped per integration, revocable any time, and read-only.
+You see what context the panel had on every moment.
+Your bucket memory (the stuff that makes the panel personal) is yours, not training data.
 Details on the privacy page.

 heylife is in private beta as of 2026.
 Invites go out weekly.
 Join the waitlist and you'll get an email the moment your seat is ready.

-Notion, Gmail, Google Calendar, and Apple Health on day one.
-That covers most of where work, life, and the body actually live.
-More integrations are on the roadmap, prioritized by what early beta users keep asking for.
+Notion, Gmail, Google Calendar, and Apple Health on day one, all read-only.
+That covers most of where work, life, and the body actually live, so the advisor panel is grounded in your real week, not your guesses about it.

-heylife.ai is the AI life companion alternative for people who want their tool to do the work, not just listen.
+heylife.ai is the AI life companion alternative for people who want a room of honest takes on a real decision, not a single mirror.
 Private beta, weekly invites.